 The Educational Representative is also responsible for the oversight of Postgraduate support by the association and will work in conjunction with the Academic Officer to advocate on behalf of postgraduate affairs.

-The Postgraduate Students Representative is responsible for representing the interest of Postgraduate students.
-The must be a Postgraduate student when running for and while in Executive Office.
+i) Political Representative

+i) The Political Representative is responsible for ensuring the Association submits on and engages with relevant documents and lobbies local, national and University bodies in the interest of students at the University.

+ii) Where reasonable, the Officer will assist in fulfilling the roles of the Executive that are not covered by other Executive Officers and/or assist other Executive Officers with their roles.

 International Students Representative